 GLASS MOUNTAIN

-From 2020 to 2023, I photographed forests burned by the Glass Mountain fire in Napa and Sonoma counties.
-The fire burned up to and around my aunt’s home devastating landscapes I once knew well.
-Now they are unrecognizable.
-The forests will not grow back the same – a warming climate means the ecosystems are changing, new tree species are emerging, and displaced animals are not returning.
+These photographs were made in response to the 2020 Glass Mountain fire in Northern California.
+The fire burned for miles around my aunt’s home.
+Over the course of two years, I slowly revisited and photographed places that I once knew well.
+The forests will not grow back the same – a warming climate means the ecosystems are changing, new tree species are emerging, and animals are not returning.
 With these photographs, I try to bring the viewer into the confusion, loss, and sense of being lost, that one feels as a place unravels.
-I hope the images reflect the attention needed to orient oneself to a disorienting landscape.
-The fire was named after the road where it started, and I titled the project “Glass Mountain” because this phrase evokes both the hubris and precarity of our brittle world.
+I hope the images reflect the quiet attention needed to orient oneself.
+The fire was named after the road where it started, and it is also the title of the project; a glass mountain describes the hubris and precarity of our brittle world.

 BLUE GROUND